 - Contribute to and withdraw from a Roth IRA tax-free.
-Ordinarily, when you contribute to a Roth IRA, you pay taxes immediately and withdrawals are tax-free, provided you meet certain conditions, such as holding the account for at least five years and being at least age 59½ when you start distributions.* However, if you’re receiving tax-free combat-zone pay, you can contribute and withdraw that money without being taxed—it’s like a double tax break!
+Typically, when you contribute to a Roth IRA, you pay taxes immediately and withdrawals are tax-free, provided you meet certain conditions, such as holding the account for at least five years and being at least age 59½ when you start distributions.1 However, if you’re receiving tax-free combat-zone pay, you can contribute to and withdraw from your Roth without being taxed.
+It’s like a double tax break!

 - Deduct moving expenses.
 If you were required to make a permanent change of station, then you can deduct “reasonable unreimbursed expenses” incurred when relocating yourself and your family.
 Expenses may include trailer rental, packing costs and travel expenses from your old to new home, including lodging (but not meals), car expenses (either actual fuel costs or standard mileage rate) and airfare.

 - Choose which state to be taxed for military member and civilian spouses.
 Active Duty servicemembers who are relocated and their accompanying spouses can choose to keep their prior residence for tax purposes.
-This can provide big savings if your former residence is in a state with nonexistent or lower income tax.
+This can provide big savings if your former residence is in a state with no or lower income tax.
 Additionally, if you’re the civilian spouse of an Active Duty U.S. military servicemember, you can choose to have the same tax residence as the servicemember.
 For spouses of servicemembers, it can provide substantial tax savings.

-Once you’re ready to file your taxes, you can usually find free tax preparation and filing services on military bases and several free tax preparation and e-filing software options for military members.
-Continue to take advantage of tax breaks by contributing to the various retirement plan options available for servicemembers.
-Learn moreabout retire plan tax breaks for servicemembers at Navy Federal Credit Union about your options at Navy Federal Credit Union.
+Once you’re ready to file your taxes, you can find free tax preparation and filing services on military bases and several free tax preparation and e-filing software options for military members.
+Continue to take advantage of tax breaks and the various retirement plan options available for servicemembers.